Lola LC88

 The Lola LC88 is a Formula One car that the Larrousse team used to compete in the 1988 and (in upgraded LC88C form) one race in the 1989 Formula One season.
-It was an evolution of the previous LC87 model, except for major changes to the front suspension.
+It was an evolution of the previous LC87 model, and had major changes to the front suspension.

 Development

 The LC88 was designed by Eric Broadley, Chris Murphy and Hans Fouche, and a total of five cars were built.
-It was powered by the Ford Cosworth DFZ and (in 1989) Lamborghini 3512 engines.
+It was powered by the Ford Cosworth DFZ in 1988 and Lamborghini 3512 engines in 1989 (the first Formula One car with this engine).